• Skip to primary navigation

 February 6, 2021 | Articles | Leave a Comment

-CleansingWe are taught to cleanse our faces every night from a young age.
-In most cases, that’s where skincare advice ends.
-Finding the right cleanser, toner, and moisturiser to use is usually a process of trial and error.
-Sometimes certain products are just used because its what your Mom, Aunty, or sister used.
+CleansingMost of us are taught to cleanse our faces every night, but in most cases, that’s where skincare advice ends.
+Finding the right cleanser, toner, and moisturiser is usually a process of trial and error, often with certain brands being used just because its what Mom, Aunty, or sister used.

 Applying toner Toners assist in rebalancing the skin’s pH level.
 They can aid in tightening pores, and remove any left over make-up or cleanser residue.
-They also prepare the skin for moisturiser.
-Astringents (like Witch Hazel) help absorb excess oil and are great for use on oily skin, although they can be drying.
+They also prepare skin for moisturiser.
+Astringents, like Witch Hazel, help absorb excess oil and are great for use on oily skin, although they can be drying.

 All skin types need to be moisturised, including oily skin.
 Apply a light, oil-free, water-based moisturiser, especially after toning with a drying astringent like witch hazel.
 Products labelled as non-comedogenic will not block pores and are great for use on oily skin.
 Normal skin types should use a lightweight non-greasy water-based moisturiser.
 Combination skin types could use the same, although a richer, oil-based moisturiser would need to be used when the skin is feeling dry, especially during the winter months.
 Dry skin requires a heavier, oil-based moisturiser.
 These last longer on the skin and help prevent water from evaporating, thereby hydrating for longer.